 - Combined nomenclature (CN).
 There is data at different levels of detail (2, 4, 6 and 8-digit level), in which CN8 is the most detailed level. - Standard International Trade Classification (SITC).
-There is data at different levels of detail (1, 2, 3, 4 and 5-digit level), in which SITC5 is the most detailed level. - Swedish Standard of Product Classification by Industry (SPIN).
+There is data at different levels of detail (1, 2, 3, 4 and 5-digit level), in which SITC5 is the most detailed level.

+• Swedish Standard of Product Classification by Industry (SPIN).
 There is data at different levels of detail (1, 2, 3, 4 and 5-digit level), in which SPIN5 is the most detailed level.

-In all tables published in Statistics Sweden's Statistical Database, the country of consignment is reported for imports and the country of destination is reported for exports.
+In most of the tables published in Statistics Sweden's Statistical Database, the country of consignment is reported for imports and the country of destination is reported for exports.
+Country of origin is available only for trade with countries outside the EU and are published in separate tables.
 At the time of export, the country of destination refers to the most recently known country where the goods are intended to be consumed.